tomhendra/courses/15-fem-professional/1-javascript-the-hard-parts-v2/README.md

 user1.increment();
 // Note that closure is everywhere!
 // because we returned the function on the increment property,
-// although the function declaration makes reference to 'newUser',
+// although the function declaration makes reference to newUser,
-// the function has a backpack, and retains access to the execution context created for userCreator.
+// the function has a backpack, and retains access to the execution context created for userCreator,
+// where the newUser variable persists: increment has closure over newUser.
 ```

 - This approach although easy to reason about, is completely unusable.